gurjika/sweeft-project/README.md

 # ExerciseHub API

 ExerciseHub is a comprehensive fitness tracking API, designed to manage users' profiles, exercises, plans, and achievements.
-Built with Django and Django Rest Framework (DRF), it provides a robust set of endpoints for a fitness application.
+Built with Django and Django Rest Framework (DRF).